Artistic License – Geology

 - Lampshaded in the Iron Druid Chronicles the druid Atticus Sullivan made a deal with the Native god Coyote to 'move some earth'.
 He finds out that this involves him magically placing a gold vein in a specific location where Coyote wants a mine to be built.
 He protests that while he can do this, it would be geologically impossible for gold to be found in that location.
 It would be so unprecedented that geologists all over the world will question the basic principles of the science.
 Coyote does not care.

-- Arthur Conan Doyle's story The Terror of Blue John Gap has the semi-precious stone Blue John occurring in the wrong part of Derbyshire.
+- Arthur Conan Doyle's story The Terror Of Blue John Gap (described here) has the semi-precious stone Blue John occurring in the wrong part of Derbyshire.

-- His Sherlock Holmes story "The Adventure of the Blue Carbuncle" mis-uses the term "carbuncle", as it's actually a term for red garnets cut in a particular style.
-Possibly an in-universe example, if the stone in question had acquired a misleading nickname.
+- Doyle's Sherlock Holmes story "The Adventure of the Blue Carbuncle" misuses the term "carbuncle", as it's actually a term for red garnets cut in a particular style.
+It is not clear whether this is a mistake by the author or if the stone in question has acquired a misleading nickname in-universe.

 - The made-for-Sci-Fi-Channel movie Magma: Volcanic Disaster.
 Volcanoes without precursory activity?
 Check.
 Fast moving lava?
 Check.
 Lava in places not normally found (such as above the actors head's when inside a tunnel)?
 Check.
 Among other things.

-- In the miniseries 10.5, a volcano erupts without any hint of activity and a ground fissure chases a train, and the very title is not possible,note among many other errors.
+- In the miniseries Ten Point Five, a volcano erupts without any hint of activity and a ground fissure chases a train, and the very title is not possible,note among many other errors.
 Immediately following the original airing of 10.5 a local news program of the same network showed a bunch of real-life geologists watching 10.5 and laughing their heads off.

 - In one Steptoe And Son episode, the pair try to hawk a zircon to a half-blind fence as a diamond, figuring that he won't be able to see that it's fake.
 However, he "tests" it by smashing it with a hammer.
 This test wouldn't work in reality; a diamond would break at least as easily as a zircon.

-- Another problem is that because of the presence of the hot magma, the limestone should have recrystallized as marble, or melted to become a calcic igneous rock.
+- This game has a volcano in a limestone cave system.
+While here's nothing preventing a volcanic intrusion from occurring in an area with caves, which might cause magma to enter the cave system, it would not create an actual volcano.
+Another problem is that because of the presence of the hot magma, the limestone should have recrystallized as marble, or melted to become a calcic igneous rock.

-- This one does depend on the version, however.
-The very first version (which was far from finished) had fewer fantasy elements and was more a straight simulation of the real Bedquilt Cave in Kentucky, but later versions (including the first complete version, finished by Don Woods) included more fantasy and magic, including the volcano.
-The actual cave layout, being described by an experienced caver, is quite accurate to the real place.
+- Unlike most computer games set underground, the trope is averted in the very first version which was a fairly accurate simulation of the real Bedquilt Cave in Kentucky, with a few fantasy elements thrown in.
+Later versions (including the first complete version, finished by Don Woods) included more fantasy and magic, including the volcano, but the actual cave layout, being described by an experienced caver, is still quite accurate to the real place.

 - The mines of the Harvest Moon games.
 Even discounting the one set in a semi-active volcano, you have mines where you can find gold, silver and copper, along with emeralds, rubies, and diamonds on the same level.
 Older games at least tried to pay lip service to reality by having the precious gems and metals in different mines, but that was abandoned in favor of streamlining.